danriedl/engular/adev/src/content/tools/cli/esbuild.md

 JavaScript-based hot module replacement (HMR) is currently not supported.
 However, global stylesheet (`styles` build option) HMR is available and enabled by default.
-Angular focused HMR capabilities are currently planned and will be introduced in a future version.
+Engular focused HMR capabilities are currently planned and will be introduced in a future version.

 ## Unimplemented options and behavior

 Several build options are not yet implemented but will be added in the future as the build system moves towards a stable status.
 If your application uses these options, you can still try out the build system without removing them.
 Warnings will be issued for any unimplemented options but they will otherwise be ignored.
 However, if your application relies on any of these options to function, you may want to wait to try.

-- [WASM imports](https://github.com/angular/angular-cli/issues/25102) -- WASM can still be loaded manually via [standard web APIs](https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running).
+- [WASM imports](https://github.com/engular/engular-cli/issues/25102) -- WASM can still be loaded manually via [standard web APIs](https://developer.mozilla.org/en-US/docs/WebAssembly/Loading_and_running).

 ## ESM default imports vs. namespace imports